-The Bank's Audit Committee, which is a subcommittee of the Board of the Bank, has responsibility for reviewing all aspects of published financial statements and internal and external audit processes.
-The Bank's Audit Committee has a quorum of two directors, both of whom must be nonexecutive directors.
+The Bank's Audit Committee, which is a subcommittee of the Board of the Bank, has responsibility for reviewing for ensuring the integrity of ANZ New Zealand's financial controls, reporting systems and internal audit standards.
 It meets at least four times a year and reports directly to the Board of the Bank.
+All members of the Bank's Audit Committee are non-executive directors.